openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 In case if one-to-one mapping is not possible, *decomposition to multiple operations* should be considered.
 It is achieved by using more verbose and less automated `ConversionExtension` class.
 It enables writing arbitrary code to replace a single framework operation by multiple connected OpenVINO operations constructing dependency graph of any complexity.

 `ConversionExtension` maps a single operation to a function which builds a graph using OpenVINO operation classes.
-Follow chapter “Build a Model in OpenVINO Runtime” in [](../OV_Runtime_UG/model_representation.md) to learn how to use OpenVINO operation classes to build a fragment of model for replacement.
+Follow chapter [Build a Model in OpenVINO Runtime](@ref ov_ug_build_model) to learn how to use OpenVINO operation classes to build a fragment of model for replacement.

 The next example illustrates using `ConversionExtension` for conversion of “ThresholdedRelu” from ONNX according to the formula: `ThresholdedRelu(x, alpha) -> Multiply(x, Convert(Greater(x, alpha), type=float))`.